ls1intum/Artemis/docs/dev/setup/integrated-code-lifecycle.rst

 with the value ``tcp://localhost:2375`` as shown above.
 If you are running Artemis inside of a docker container, use ``tcp://host.docker.internal:2375`` instead.
 Make sure that Artemis can access docker by activating the "Expose daemon on tcp://localhost:2375 without TLS" option under Settings > General in Docker Desktop.

+If you are running Artemis on Linux, and are using Docker Desktop, you also need to add a property ``artemis.continuous-integration.docker-connection-uri``.
+The value for that property should then be the path to your unix socket used for connecting to Docker daemon, as shown above.
+In IntelliJ this might require you to first go into "Settings => Build, Execution, Deployment => Docker", add a new instance by clicking the '+', select "Unix socket" and choose the Docker Desktop socket (by default should be named "desktop-linux").
+Now simply look at the path in grey and set that path as the value for the ``artemis.continuous-integration.docker-connection-uri`` property.

 When you start Artemis for the first time, it will automatically create an admin user called "artemis_admin".
 If this does not work, refer to the guide for the :ref:`Jenkins and GitLab Setup` to manually create an admin user in the database.
 You can then use that admin user to create further users in Artemis' internal user management system.